There

 TEACH Grant

 The TEACH Grant provides up to $4,000 per year to students if they agree to teach in a "high need field" for four complete academic years at qualifying low-income schools.
 A "high need field" includes academic disciplines/subject areas identified as teacher shortage areas (TSA) at the time the grant recipient begins teaching in that field.
-The U.S. Department of Education (ED) releases a Teacher Shortage Areas Nationwide Listing annually.
+The U.S. Department of Education (USED) releases a Teacher Shortage Areas Nationwide Listing annually.
 TSA data can also be searched on the Teacher Shortage Area Data website.
-A list of designated teacher shortage areas in Kentucky can be found in the Commissioner's Monday Message, July 22, 2019.
+USED has designated a list of teacher shortage areas using the 2019-20 school year hiring data.
 Unlike loan forgiveness and cancellation, the TEACH Grant is handled by participating colleges and universities.
 For a list of participating Kentucky colleges and contact information, please consult the TEACH Grant Contact Sheet.
 Questions about the TEACH Grant should be directed to the individual listed on the contact sheet.

 Public Service Loan Forgiveness